-Configuration of the wireless dual band gigabit router with a built-in 4-port switch DIR-842 (hereinafter referred to as "the router") is performed via the built-in web-based interface.
+Configuration of the wireless dual band gigabit router with a built-in 3-port switch DIR-X1530 (hereinafter referred to as "the router") is performed via the built-in web-based interface.
 The web-based interface is available from any operating system that supports a web browser.

-Also you can use D-Link Assistant application for Android mobile devices (smartphones or tablets).
+Also you can use D-Link Assistant application for Android or iPhone mobile devices (smartphones or tablets).